elastisys/compliantkubernetes/docs/adr/0009-use-cluster-issuers-for-letsencrypt.md

 ### Separate registered domains

 LetsEncrypt production has a rate limit of [50 certificates per week per registered domain](https://letsencrypt.org/docs/rate-limits/).
-For example, if `awesome-website.workload-cluster.environment.elastisys.se` points to the workload cluster's Ingress controller, then an excessive creation and destruction of Ingress resources may trigger rate limiting for all of `elastisys.se`.
+For example, if `awesome-website.workload-cluster.environment.elastisys.se` points to the Workload Cluster's Ingress controller, then an excessive creation and destruction of Ingress resources may trigger rate limiting for all of `elastisys.se`.

 It is therefore advisable to:

 * Use separate registered domains for development and production environments.
-* Use separate registered domains for workload cluster(s) and the Management Cluster, or restrict which Ingress resources can be created by the user.
+* Use separate registered domains for Workload Cluster(s) and the Management Cluster, or restrict which Ingress resources can be created by the user.

 Note that, the rate limiting risk exists with both Issuers and ClusterIssuers and was not introduced by this ADR.